 - exploring self-help resources, such as apps, websites or books

-- helping you sign up for one of our many workshops or courses
+- helping you sign up for one of our workshops or courses

-- referring you to work with a Wellbeing Advisor, Therapist or Mental Health Advisor or another support service within the University specific to your need
+- referring you to work with a Mental Health and Wellbeing Practitioner, Counsellor or another support service within the University specific to your need

 If you are struggling and need advice, support, or just somebody to talk to, professional help is also available 24/7 from our free, confidential support line Be Well- Talk Now.
 Students can contact a trained adviser by phone from anywhere in the world.